FreemanLX/Launcher-SAMP/README.md

 # Launcher SAMP, his alias NeoSAMP
 A new launcher for GTA San Andreas Multiplayer.

+This program is open sourced, check the license.

 <b> Launcher SA:MP Beta 0.1.0.0 </b>

  1) What is new: